liman4u/home24_store_backend/readme.md

 - L5 Repository - used to abstract the data layer, making our application more flexible to maintain

+- Tymon JWT Auth - used for jwt token generation and authentication

  **How to run**
-- Clone for Github and Copy Environment Variables
+- Clone from Github
 ```bash
 git clone git@github.com:liman4u/home24_store_backend.git